 Who Qualifies for Cerebral Palsy Settlements?

-- Failure to recognize fetal distress
+- Ignoring signs of fetal distress

-- Improper use of medical tools (like forceps and vacuum extractors) during delivery
+- Misuse of forceps and vacuum extractors

-- Adaptive clothing or equipment
+- Adaptive devices

 - Lost wages

-- Occupational or physical therapy
+- Occupational and physical therapy

-- Special education programs
+- Special education

 - Speech therapy